vxnuaj/NEOCORTEX/Neurons/Machine-Learning/Decision Tree.md

 Decision Trees can tend to have high variance and overfit, given that it's non-parametric and is very flexible.

-The solution to this is to prune the tree perhaps via maximum depth or a performance metric such as classification error or information gain.
+The solution to this is to prune the tree perhaps via maximum depth or a performance metric such as classification error or [[information gain]].

+Benefits of decision trees include the absence of a need for pre-processing